 Impacted courses may be dropped via MyUCLA until Friday of the first week of the course.
 After the deadline, impacted courses may be dropped only under extraordinary circumstances.

 If you decide to submit a request after the deadline, you will be required to complete a Summer Sessions Student Update Form and submit the request to the Summer Sessions Office, 1331 Murphy Hall.
 If the request is approved, the dropped course appears on the transcript with a notation indicating the date and week of the term in which the drop petition was filed.

 Non-impacted courses may be dropped on MyUCLA anytime before the last two weeks of instruction.Please note that if you drop a non-impacted course after Friday of the second week of classes, you will not receive a refund.

 After this, you must submit a Summer Sessions Student Update Form with the instructor's signature to 1331 Murphy Hall certifying that the coursework was not completed.

 A course may not be dropped or removed from your record if you make any attempt to take the final examination.

 Please see the QUICK LINKS in the footer for printable and interactive STUDENT UPDATE FORMS.

-Click "Start" and open full screen.
+Click "Present" and open full screen.
 Use the arrows on the bottom of the page to navigate the presentation.